cap-js/docs/java/working-with-cql/query-execution.md

 entity Order as projection on bookshop.Order {
   key ID,
       header.status        as headerStatus,
-      header.customer.name as customerName @readonly };
+      header.customer.name as customerName @readonly,
+      items                as lineItems // aliased composition };
 ```

+[Deep write](./query-execution#deep-insert-upsert) via (aliased) compositions is supported if there are corresponding compositions in the underlying entity definition.
+Deep write via compositions only defined in the view (mixins) is not supported and the data for these composition targets is ignored.
+Values for elements corresponding to *expressions* and *functions* is ignored as well.

-::: warning Path Expressions using associations are readonly
+::: warning Path Expressions
-Path expressions navigating associations are [not writable](#cascading-over-associations) by default and must be annotated with [@readonly](../../guides/providing-services#readonly) to avoid issues on write.
+Path expressions navigating *associations* (e.g. *header.customer.name*) are [not writable](#cascading-over-associations) by default.
+To avoid issues on write, annotate them with [@readonly](../../guides/providing-services#readonly).

+Path expressions over *compositions* (e.g. *header.status*) are writable but require Insert data to include values for all *not null* elements of the target entity.
 :::

-Values for elements corresponding to expressions and functions in the projection of the CDS view are ignored in the data of [Insert](./query-api#insert), [Upsert](./query-api#upsert) and [Update](./query-api#update).

-If a view cannot be resolved by the CAP Java runtime, the write operation is either rejected (Application/Remote Services), or attempted directly on the database view (Persistence Service), see [database support](../cqn-services/persistence-services#database-support) for details.
+If the CAP Java runtime cannot resolve a view, write operations are either rejected (Application/Remote Services) or attempted directly on the database view (Persistence Service).
+See [database support](../cqn-services/persistence-services#database-support) for details.

 ### Delete through Views { #delete-via-view }